WITH WHOM YOU ARE BOOKING

 HOW TO BOOK & PAY FOR YOUR TOUR

-Once you have decided which tour you want you should complete the Booking Form and send it to us together with the required deposit
+Once you have decided which tour you want you should complete the Booking Form and send it to us together with the required initial deposit:

 You will receive your final invoice 14 weeks prior to departure and the balance is due within 2 weeks of receiving the invoice.
 Please ensure your accounts department and parents are aware of these deadlines as late payment penalties may be applied.
 The amount will be credited to your account.
 When you book travel arrangements with us, our contract with you takes effect when you receive our written confirmation of your booking.
 With two or more people, the person making the booking and signing the booking form, or otherwise contracting with us, accepts responsibility for all payments to us for all members of the party and for the proper conduct of himself/herself and the party on tour.
 If you are booking within 12 weeks of departure, you must pay the full amount at the time of booking.
 If you book earlier and send a deposit, then we must receive full payment at least 12 weeks before your departure date.
 If you do not pay within 12 weeks then we reserve the right to charge £50 per booking and your tour may be cancelled and cancellation charges will be due.
 We reserve the right to levy this fee every three days after the agreed due date until payment is received.